 I typically prep the marinade the night before in a zip bag.
 In the morning, I place the chicken in the bag and let it soak up all the flavors until I’m ready to cook it at dinner time.Print

 Spicy Chicken Marinade

 The Spicy Chicken Marinade that’s not too spicy and not too sweet, full of flavor, and just right.
-Add chicken and enjoy.
+Add up to 2lbs of chicken and enjoy.